 - Mice, on the other hand, are very curious and will investigate anything new.
 So you have to do just the opposite for them: Set the trap and put it right in its path.
 In fact, if you don't catch anything in the first few days, the trap is probably in the wrong place and should be moved.

-- House mouse: Small head, small feet, pointed snout, large ears with some hair.
+- House Mouse: Small head, small feet, pointed snout, large ears with some hair.
 They have a light brown body with some gray shading and a dark tail.
 Adults weigh 0.5 ounces or 15 grams.
 Their droppings are shaped like rods.

-- Norway rat: Heavy and thick body, blunt snout, short ears with dark hair.
+- Norway rat: Heavy and thick body, blunt snout, and short ears with dark hair.
 They have a brown body with black shading and a shaggy coat.
 Their tails are dark on top and pale underneath.
 Adults weigh 11 ounces or 300 grams.
 Their droppings are shaped like capsules.

 - Roof rat: Light and slender body, pointed snout, large ears with no hair.
 They have a gray body with black shading and a smooth coat and a dark tail.
 Adults weigh 7 ounces or 200 grams.
 Their droppings are shaped like spindles.